compusophy/custom-rust-http/DESIGN_SYSTEM.md

 - 700 (Bold)

 **Scale:**
-- Base: 14px
+- Base: 15px (improved from 14px for readability)
 - Small: 11px-12px
 - Medium: 13px-16px
-- Large: 18px-24px
+- Large: 18px-28px

-**Rules:**
+**Readability Rules:**
+- Line-height: 1.7-1.8 for body text (improved from 1.5)
+- Letter-spacing: 0.3px for body, 1px-3px for headings
 - All text is uppercase for headings
+- Font-weight: 400 (regular) for body, 600-700 for headings
+- Max-width: 800px for descriptions (optimal reading width)
-- Letter-spacing: 1px-3px for emphasis
+- Text-shadow glow effects for emphasis
-- Line-height: 1.5
-- No font-weight variations beyond bold/normal

 ## Spacing System